18th November, 2025

-SSIP is a new term that has popped up in health and safety in recent years and often appears in pre-qualification questionnaires and company literature.
+SSIP is a term that has popped up in health and safety in recent years and often appears in pre-qualification questionnaires and company literature.
 But what is SSIP?
 Is SSIP another assessment you need to go through?
 If SSIP is a new requirement, how do you join or become a member?

 SSIP stands for Safety Schemes in Procurement.
 It is an umbrella body for assessment schemes, and those schemes that become members of SSIP all share mutual recognition.
 You don't join SSIP, and you don't need to contact them to be assessed.
 You may even have SSIP without knowing it.

-Clients will often require accreditation for tendering for work, and often principal contractors might also ask for this from their subcontractors.
 It gives clients the confidence that your business takes health and safety seriously and meets the required standards, without them having to carry out a detailed assessment of each tendering contractor themselves.
 It's a bit like subcontracting out the health and safety assessment.

 But the problem many contractors were finding, is that as more and more accreditation schemes popped up, each client might ask for a different standard.
 Some clients might require CHAS accreditation to work on their projects.
 Other contractors might ask for SafeContractor accreditation to work on their sites.
 So contractors were still having to go through multiple assessments, plus having to pay to be a member of each one.